plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 ### Far

 When a Player declares a Discovery as **Far**, they take the following steps in order:

 1. Place the Discovery faceup in the Far zone;
-2. Return two Traits with the same score on the back from their Roots;
+2. Return two Traits of the same Level from their Roots;
-3. Draw three Traits with a score one higher than the returned cards on the back;
+3. Draw three Traits one level higher than the returned cards;
 4. Pick one of the drawn Traits to add to their Roots;
-5. Tell a Tale about how their Adventurer lost their Traits and gained this new chosen Trait; and,
+5. Tell a Tale about how their Adventurer lost their Traits and gained the new chosen Trait; and,
 6. Return the remaining Traits in their Hand.

 If a Player is unable to take one of these steps, they cannot declare their Discovery as Far.